opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/handler.rst

 Example code for Java FunctionGraph function
 --------------------------------------------

-The following example receives an event.
+The following example receives an event as a JsonObject.

 .. code-block:: java
   :caption: Example: FGEventHandler.java